History of polio: Passive immunotherapy

 In 1950 William Hammon at the University of Pittsburgh isolated serum, containing antibodies against poliovirus, from the blood of polio survivors.
-The serum, Hammon believed, would prevent the spread of polio and to reduce the severity of disease in polio patients.
+The serum, Hammon believed, would prevent the spread of polio and reduce the severity of disease in polio patients.
 Between September 1951 and July 1952 nearly 55,000 children were involved in a clinical trial of the anti-polio serum.
 The results of the trial were promising; the serum was shown to be about 80% effective in preventing the development of paralytic poliomyelitis, and protection was shown to last for 5 weeks if given under tightly controlled circumstances.
 The serum was also shown to reduce the severity of the disease in patients who developed polio.

 The large-scale use of antibody serum to prevent and treat polio had a number of drawbacks, however, including the observation that the immunity provided by the serum did not last long, and the protection offered by the antibody was incomplete, that re-injection was required during each epidemic outbreak, and that the optimal time frame for administration was unknown.
 The antibody serum was widely administered, but obtaining the serum was an expensive and time-consuming process, and the focus of the medical community soon shifted to the development of a polio vaccine.